prospertin/metrogroove/README.md

 # metrogroove
-Drum machine - experiment with midi
+Drum machine - experimentation with midi.
-This is primarily an iPad Application rhich allow you to quickly create and save drums/percussions patterns, then build whole composition with those patterns.
+This is primarily an iPad Application which allows you to quickly create and save drum/percussion patterns, then build whole drum/percussion compositions from those patterns.